 This brings me to my previous post in which I proposed 4 levels for 21st Century Meetings.
 It’s at these levels that you need good meetings, that you should create an abundance and propagation of ideas.

 Let me quickly review those 4 levels.

 - The day-to-day work is done on team level.
-That means: achieving the results is the leading question for good meetings.
-It’s the perpetual what-question of your team: ‘we stand here now, what’s our next move?’
+That means the leading question for this meeting is: ‘are you executing on what is needed?’
+It’s the perpetual what-question of your team: ‘we stand here now, what’s our next to-do?’
 Concrete ideas that give insight on and track the progress of your work are the ones that should travel here.